Energy Efficiency Improvement Scheme

 Since its introduction, the scheme has delivered over 1.3 million energy saving products to around 74,000 ACT households and businesses.

 The installation of products such as LED lighting, standby power controllers, draught sealers and energy efficient appliances has helped reduce energy use and greenhouse gas emissions.

-If you have comments about the scheme, or suggestions for new activities, please email us at EPD-EEIS@act.gov.au.
+If you have comments or suggestions about the scheme, please email us at EPD-EEIS@act.gov.au.